 Estimated Case Fatality Rate for Oregon

 On July 9th, the Oregonian caught up with this trend, reporting that the mortality from Covid-19 in both Oregon hospitals and in the chain of Providence hospitals on the west coast, has plummeted.
-A trend I have been watching in the data, for months.
+I have been watching this trend in the data, for months.
 But I’m not an expert so please ignore anything I notice.
-Sadly, the Oregonian quotes extensively from Dr. Bruce Goldberg, professor at OHSU, neglecting his role as the disgraced former head of OHA and his mismanagement of the nearly 1/2 billion dollar failure of Cover Oregon.
-Frankly, his comments should be ignored.
+Sadly, the Oregonian quotes extensively from Dr. Bruce Goldberg, professor at OHSU, neglecting his role as the disgraced former head of OHA and his mismanagement of the nearly 1/2 billion dollar failure of Cover Oregon, the only ACA health exchange to have never enrolled anyone.

 Ratio of 7-day Average of New Deaths / 7-day average of New Cases